SS San Jacinto (1903)

 SS San Jacinto (ID-2586) was an American commercial passenger-cargo ship chartered by the United States Army for World War I service and considered for acquisition by the United States Navy as USS San Jacinto (ID-1531).

 San Jacinto was built by Delaware River Iron Ship Building and Engine Works in 1903 at Chester, Pennsylvania for the Mallory Line.
-During the period the United States participated in World War I, she served under U.S. Army charter.
-Although the U.S. Navy considered acquiring San Jacinto and even assigned her the naval registry Identification Number (Id.
-No.) 1531, the Navy never took control of her, and she remained under Army control through the end of the war.
+During the period the United States participated in World War I, it served under U.S. Army charter.
+Although the U.S. Navy considered acquiring San Jacinto and even assigned it the naval registry Identification Number (Id.
+No.) 1531, the Navy never took control of her, and it remained under Army control through the end of the war.